 I've seen too many job seekers pause their job search waiting for that offer they knew they were going to receive - the offer that didn't come from that employer.
 So they often lost both time and momentum.

-Once your job search is rolling along, keep at it until you have that job offer in your hand!
+Employers can take months to fill a job, with several rounds of interviews, reference checks, and more.
+As many as 30% of jobs are NEVER filled.
+So, once your job search is rolling along, keep at it until you have that job offer in your hand!
+Don't lose momentum!

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.